Gaberoun: History

 A small tribe inhabited the oasis; the ruins of their settlement are scattered between the palms at the north-western shore of the lake.
-It is said that one of their sources of subsistence were the worm-like crustaceans they fished from the salty lake.
+It is said that one of their sources of subsistence was the worm-like crustaceans they fished from the salty lake.
 They were moved in the 1980s to a new location outside the sand dunes, in the Wadi Bashir, south of the erg, a settlement of concrete apartments built specifically for the resettlement of this tribe.

 The old Bedouin settlement by the western shore of the lake has been abandoned, and now lies in ruins.

 Access

 The oasis is accessible from the Sabha-Ubari road (150km west of Sabha and north in the sand dunes at the settlement of Qasr Larocu), by a 36 km 4WD ride through the dunes of the Ubari sand sea (also called Ramlat al Dauada).

 Nearby attractions

 Other nearby attractions are the El Mandara oasis (26.68972°N 13.31260°E), the Un Almaa oasis (26.70973°N 13.33208°E), Mafo Lake in the same sand erg (Ramlat al Dauada) and the museum in Germa.